browserify/browserify-handbook/readme.markdown

 the exports from `browser.js`.

-Splitting up whether you are in the browser or not with a `"browser"` field in this way is greatly preferrable to checking whether you are in a browser at runtime because you may want to load different modules based on whether you are in node or the browser.
+Splitting up whether you are in the browser or not with a `"browser"` field in this way is greatly preferable to checking whether you are in a browser at runtime because you may want to load different modules based on whether you are in node or the browser.
 If the `require()` calls for both node and the browser are in the same file, browserify's static analysis will include everything